 Address: Münzgasse 9, 60311 Frankfurt am Main, Germany

-The Carmelite Monastery in Frankfurt is Main serves as the main headquarters of the Institute for City History and the Archaeological Museum.
-From 1246 to 1803, it was a Carmelite order convent.
-The Carmelite Monastery has housed the Institute for City History, the old Frankfurt City Archives, since 1959.
+The Carmelite Monastery in Frankfurt serves as the main headquarters of the Institute for City History and the Archaeological Museum.
+From 1246 to 1803, it was a convent of the Carmelite order.
+The old Carmelite Monastery has housed the Institute for City History, the old Frankfurt City Archives, since 1959.

-The city established an archive in 1436 in the “Frauenrode” building in the Frankfurt city hall complex.
+The city established an archive in 1436 in the “Frauenmode” building in the Frankfurt city hall complex.
 The city archive has had its own office complete with staff since 1614.
-The holdings of the archive experienced mega growth in the 19th century.
+The holdings of the archive experienced mega growth in the 19th Century.

 In 1803, the monasteries and their files were secularized.
-These holdings were moved in 1942 during the second world war, but some of the valuables suffered damage during bombing raids in 1944.
+These holdings were moved in 1942 during the Second World War, but some valuables suffered damage during bombing raids in 1944.

 When the war ended, the city archive was moved from location to location before finally finding permanent residence in the Carmelite monastery.

-This exhibition ran from September 30, 2006, to January 14, 2007.
-The Carmelite monastery stores documents of the Golden bull history in its refectory.
-During this exhibition, the “Reich Copy,” which is normally placed in a safe, was made publicly accessible.
+This celebrated exhibition ran from September 30th, 2006, to January 14th, 2007.
+The Carmelite monastery stores documents of the Golden Bull history in its refectory.
+The “Reich Copy,” usually placed in a safe, was made publicly accessible during this exhibition.

 Address: Bertha-Pappenheim-Platz 1, 60311 Frankfurt am Main, Germany

-The Jewish Museum Frankfurt am Main holds the record for oldest independent Jewish Museum in Germany.
-On the 9th of November 1988 (the 50th anniversary of Kristallnacht), the museum was declared open by Federal Chancellor Helmut Kohl.
+The Jewish Museum Frankfurt am Main holds the record of being the oldest independent Jewish Museum in Germany.
+On November 9th, 1988 (the 50th anniversary of Kristallnacht), the museum was declared open by Federal Chancellor Helmut Kohl.

 The Jewish Museum preserves, collects, and presents Frankfurt’s nine-hundred-year-old Jewish culture and history from a European point of view.

-The museum two permanent exhibitions.
-The Museum Judengasse at Battonstraße 47 is focused on the cultural and historical themes of Jewish life in Frankfurt during the modern early period.
+The museum has two permanent exhibitions.
+The Museum Judengasse at Battonstraße 47 is focused on the cultural and historical themes of Jewish life in Frankfurt during the early modern period.

-The Museum collection is filled with themes of ceremonial culture, family history, and fine art.
-There are extensive holdings in the Jewish Museum that are related to the Anne Frank Family and the Rothschild family.
+The Museum collection is filled with ceremonial culture, family history, and art themes.
+There are extensive holdings in the Jewish Museum related to the Anne Frank family and the Rothschild family.

 The Ludwig Meidner Archive is responsible for the estates of the artists Ludwig Meidner, Jacob Steinhardt, Henry Gowa, and others.
-In addition, the museum has an extensive library as well as a document and photograph collection related to German-Jewish history and culture.
+In addition, the museum has an extensive library and a document and photograph collection related to German-Jewish history and culture.